New Year's Day

 What is the Gogebic County Road Commission's driveway policy?

 DRIVEWAY CULVERT POLICY

 At its regular meeting held on February 19, 2001, the Board of County Road Commissioners of Gogebic County passed the following rules regarding driveway culverts.
 Policy #3 was added at a regular meeting held on April 16, 2001.
-Policy #4 was added at a regular meeting on June 22, 2015.
+Policy #4 (Work performed without obtaining a permit) was added at a regular meeting on June 22, 2015.